4 Tips for an Anxious Co-Parent

 One of the main duties of any parent is to lead their child towards the right direction.
 And despite the fact that you and your spouse are no longer together, the two of you are teammates when it comes to parenting.
 With different schedules, rules and even parenting styles, it’s easy to feel concerned when your child is with your co-parent.

-However, as we’ve previously written in our list of ‘Five Things To Remember About Being a Co-Parent’, having a unified approach can help ease the anxiety that can come with co-parenting.
-Parents make sacrifices and co-parents make even more.
+However, as we’ve previously written in our list of ‘Five Things To Remember About Being a Co-Parent’, having a unified approach can help anxious co-parents.
+We know that parents make sacrifices and co-parents make even more.
 Yet, you will ultimately find peace in your family’s situation when you both raise a happy child.

 Written and submitted by Rachel James